Editor’s Note: This post was updated on November 23, 2018, for accuracy and comprehensiveness. It was originally published on May 3, 2017.

 4. Be realistic and make room for wildcard days.

 There are seven days in a week but you don’t have to come up with a seven-day weekly meal plan.
 Nor should you shop for ingredients for 21 meals.
 There might be days or certain meals that you can skip.
 Perhaps you’re supposed to go out with coworkers for lunch on Wednesdays.
 How about that Friday date night with your partner?
+Remember to change up your routine so you don’t get bored.

 Before you plan and prep for a week’s worth of meals, double-check your social calendar.
 If nothing’s set in stone, give yourself some slack (say one or two lunches or dinners in a week) just in case something comes up at the last minute.
 If you’re into batch cooking, you can even schedule days for leftovers for that little extra bit of flexibility.